bulletnoid/StaggeredGridView/README.md

 ## A sweeter version of StaggeredGridView

-This project is based on https://github.com/maurycyw/StaggeredGridView, which is a modification of Android's experimental StaggeredGridView.
-You can find the source here: http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/4.3_r2.1/com/android/ex/widget/StaggeredGridView.java?av=f
+This project is based on [maurycyw/StaggeredGridView][1], which is a modification of Android's experimental StaggeredGridView: [com.android.ex.widget.StaggeredGridView][2]

 ## Features